chrisyoung/hecks-archive/hecks/README.md

 	hecks package         # package

 ### Create a Domain file in an empty project directory:
+Add a Domain file to your project that formally describes the model you want to build.

 	Hecks::Domain::DomainBuilder.build "pizza_builder" do |pizza_builder|
 		pizza_builder.module 'Pizzas' do |pizzas|
 		  pizzas.head("Pizza").attributes('name:string', 'description:string', 'toppings:[topping]')